 If you want to use your science and math expertise to protect public health and the environment, becoming an environmental engineer might be the right career for you.

 Today’s environmental challenges are tougher than ever.
 That’s one reason there is demand for well-qualified environmental engineers.
-According to the US Department of Labor, environmental engineering jobs are predicted to grow 8 percent nationally from 2016 to 2026.
+According to the US Department of Labor, job openings for environmental engineers are predicted to grow 8 percent nationally from 2016 to 2026.

 Environmental engineering jobs won’t just be growing in Pennsylvania.
 Growth is also predicted in California, Florida, Nevada, Colorado, South Dakota, Oregon and other states, making this a career that can take you almost anywhere you want to go.